reiryuki/Mic-Fix-Magisk-Module/README.md

   `setprop mic.volume 7`

   You can change the value between 7 until 10.
-After that, reflash the module.
+After that, flash the module.

 ## Troubleshootings
 - Use Audio Modification Library module if you using other module which also patching mixer_paths*.xml.